nadeemabdulhamid/ScreenWave2/README.txt

 Images
- Image files should be put in the data subdirectory of the ScreenWave2 directory.
+ Image files should be put in the data/images subdirectory of the ScreenWave2 directory.
+All jpg/png/bmp images in that folder are automatically loaded (in alphabetical order).

 Keyboard Controls